UMCP-TASA/tour-of-taiwan/README.md

 npm install
 ```

-Also notice how we have a [patches](patches) folder.
-Because we're using a preview version of [react-spring](https://www.react-spring.io/) and there are some issues with it, we use the [patch-package](https://www.npmjs.com/package/patch-package) to repair it.
-This is all already handled for you in the `postinstall` command in our package.json.
-Just wanted to mention it in case you were curious!
+Note that because of [this issue](https://github.com/pmndrs/react-spring/issues/1078) with react-spring, we currently have to manually patch the react-spring packages.
+Luckily with the use of the `patch-packages` package, this has already been done for you via the `postinstall` command.

 ## Gatsby